wufhex/PyDelta-PythonObfuscator/README.md

 # PyDelta

-PyDelta is a Python script designed to obfuscate Python source code, making it more difficult to understand and reverse-engineer.
+PyDelta is a Python obfuscator script designed to obfuscate Python source code, making it more difficult to understand and reverse-engineer.
 PyDelta obfuscates your scripts with multiple layers of protection making it extremely hard for someone to deobfuscate.

 ## Features:
 * Anti-Debugger: Adds anti-debugger code to the source to deter debugging attempts.